 Small Business and Entrepreneurial Management

+Supervisory Management

-Supervisory Management Human Resources Management
+Human Resources Management

 B.B.A.
 Management Information Systems

 Option: Information Security Management

 B.B.A.
 Marketing

 Option: Interactive Marketing

 B.S.
 Justice and Law Administration

 Options:

 Corrections, Probation, Parole and Offender Rehabilitation Law Enforcement Legal Studies Paralegal Studies Criminology The Ancell School of Business is composed of five business administration departments and the Division of Justice and Law Administration (JLA).
 The admission, academic probation and suspension standards are the same for both the JLA division and the business administration programs.
 Information concerning the Bachelor of Business Administration (BBA) program and its five majors is listed below.
 Information concerning the Division of JLA is found in the Division of JLA section of this catalog.
 Graduation Requirement A 2.3 cumulative grade point average for all courses completed is required in order to receive a baccalaureate degree for a program offered by the ASB.
-Academic Probation and Suspension Any ASB student whose cumulative GPA drops below 2.3 will be contacted by the dean and asked to speak to an academic adviser to review program requirements, course selections, credit load, and other pertinent information.
+Academic Probation and Suspension Ancell academic probation letters from the Dean are sent at the end of the semester to each first semester freshman with a grade-point average below 2.0 and to all other students with averages below 2.3.
+If you are placed on Ancell probation, you must meet with an at-risk adviser who will review your program requirements, course selections, credit loads, and other pertinent information and assist in developing a plan to improve your academic performance.
+You must continue to meet with your at-risk advisor as scheduled and make acceptable progress to achieving you plan goals.
+The probationary period will commence the semester following the one for which the letter of probation was issued.
+The Dean will review the student's activities during the period of probation.
+Probation is for one semester only.
+If you do not make acceptable progress by the end of the first semester that you are on probation, you may be dismissed from the Ancell School for academic deficiency.
+Full-time students on probation should consider a semester course load of 12 credit hours and limit their participation in extra-curricular activities.
+Appeals to these policies should be made to the Ancell Dean who, for extenuating circumstances only, may waive the policy.
+Students dismissed from the Ancell School who are not on university suspension may apply to another WCSU School by filling out an application for change of major form.
+Note: Individual Schools or programs may have standards for probation and dismissal from the school or program which are higher than the University's standards.
+A student can be on probation or be dismissed from a school or program and still be in good standing at the University.
 Business Administration Curriculum The five business programs are: